Is it time for a logo upgrade? Read through this guide to find out the next step for your company.

 It depends and varies with every industry.
-However, visual trends, styles, and aesthetics are constantly changing.
+However, visual trends, design elements, styles, and aesthetics are constantly changing.
 There are two kinds of trends your company should keep in mind when considering whether its time for a logo update:

 - Changing trends and norms within your industry

 - Evolution and growth of your brand and offerings